 Decision trees can also be used to approximate functions.
 Assign a function value to the leaves instead of classes.

 Here, "mse" is the mean-squared-error.
-We get to this notion later in connection with linear models and neural networks.

 Comment on Regression Trees

 Intuitively, for every subinterval of x_1 , the value (the red line) is at the average y over the subinterval.